Vina Mazumdar: Career

+Later she recalled that she had changed seven jobs in fourteen years, prompting her elder sister to describe her as a "rolling stone".
+This later added to the title of her memoir, Memories of a Rolling Stone published in 2010.
+It was released by communist politician Brinda Karat in Delhi.
+Subhashini Ali in her review described it as "as much a handbook for intelligent and effective activism" as an autobiography, while Pamela Philipose described its publication as a "cause for celebration", highlighting Mazumdar's role in shaping India's women's movement and women's studies.

 Personal life

-She married musician Shankar Mazumdar in 1952, who she met while working in Patna.
-Upon her marriage, she changed the spelling of surname from Majumdar (her maiden name) to Mazumdar (her marital name).
-The couple had four children - three daughters and a son.
+She married musician Shankar Mazumdar in 1952, whom she met while working in Patna.
+Upon her marriage, she changed the spelling of her surname from Majumdar (her maiden name) to Mazumdar (her marital name).
+The couple had four children - three daughters and a son, all academics.
 One of her daughters was the first wife of Sitaram Yechuri, leader of Communist Party of India (Marxist).
-Dr. Mazumdar died at a hospital in Delhi on May 30, 2013, after a brief illness at the age of 86, and is survived by her children.
+Mazumdar died at a hospital in Delhi on May 30, 2013, after a brief illness at the age of 86, and is survived by her children.
+Her husband has passed away in 2007.

+Although Mazumdar maintained close associations with several left figures throughout her life, she never became a member of a political party.
+Later, in her memoir, she attributed this decision to her father's advice that an academic should remain unaffiliated with any political party.